KenjaminButton/ecommerceadmin/README.md

 - [x] Create a GET and POST route for billboards

-- [] Create a PATCH and DELETE route for billboards
+- [x] Create a PATCH and DELETE route for billboards (BUG found in billboard label changing redirect)

+- []